 Replace Windows or Tint Them?

-Maintaining your home’s style and integrity can get costly when looking to replace windows.
-It’s cheaper to apply residential window tinting than to replace each individual window in your home.
-Even if you’ve recently updated (but want to save even more on your energy bills) you can benefit from window tinting.
-New double pane, high-efficiency windows are energy saving, but window tinting can add an extra layer of insulation.
+Maintaining your home’s style and integrity can be costly when replacing windows.
+It’s cheaper to apply residential window tinting than to replace each window in your home.
+Even if you’ve recently updated (but want to save even more on your energy bills), you can benefit from window tinting.
+New double-pane, high-efficiency windows are energy-saving, but window tinting can add an extra layer of insulation.
 Saving you more money.
 Whatever the age of your window, investing in residential window tinting can make raising your blinds feel good.
 You’ll know you’re saving money, the planet, your skin, and your valuables.
 What’s better than that?
 Plus, select states (like California and Florida) give tax rebates just for installing energy-efficient upgrades to your home.

 Residential Window Tinting Options

-Residential window tinting is a budget-friendly, adhesive film made up of “extremely thin layers of metal … between two pieces of clear polyester plastic.”
+Residential window tinting is a budget-friendly, adhesive film made of “extremely thin layers of metal … between two pieces of clear polyester plastic.”
 There are many different styles of tinting that can give you the protection and ambiance you’re after.
 All while lowering your energy costs.
-Low-emissivity films are recommended by the US Department of Energy as they are the most cost and energy efficient.
-“Low-E” films can increase your insulation by 30%, which can reduce cooling costs by 50%!
+The US Department of Energy recommends low-emissivity films as they are the most cost and energy-efficient.
+“Low-E” films can increase your insulation by 30%, reducing cooling costs by 50%!

-While the film is hard at work blocking UV rays from entering you home, there are multiple styles available for you to enjoy:
+While the film is hard at work blocking UV rays from entering your home, there are multiple styles available for you to enjoy: